ge-high-assurance/RACK/cli/README.md

 ## Ingestion Packages (manifest)

-The bulk ingestion of multiple models, nodegrounds, and data can be automated using a manifest file.
+The bulk ingestion of multiple models, nodegroups, and data can be automated using a manifest file.

 ```yaml